Alexandr-Tolmachev/borsuk-problem-r4/README.md

 #### 🔽 Installation

 First, clone the repository and install the required Python libraries.
+The project requires Python 3.10 or newer.
 Optionally (but recommended), create a dedicated virtual environment to avoid dependency conflicts:

 ```bash
 git clone https://github.com/Alexandr-Tolmachev/borsuk-problem-r4.git